 Connecting data for effective implementation

-From our work with governments worldwide, Open Ownership has learned that the most effective approach is to connect and improve existing systems rather than create entirely new ones.
+From our work with governments worldwide, Open Ownership has learned that the most effective approach is to improve and connect existing systems rather than create entirely new ones.
 Therefore, effective solutions developed under the Convention should:

-• Build on what exists.
-National BO registers for companies and trusts, as well as existing shareholder and nominee registers and asset databases, already contain valuable information.
-Connecting and harmonising these sources will be more effective and efficient than collecting new data.
+- Build on what exists.
+National BO registers for companies and other legal vehicles, as well as existing shareholder and nominee and asset registers, already contain valuable information.
+Connecting and harmonising these sources will be more effective and efficient than collecting new and duplicate data.

-• Prioritise data quality and interoperability.
-Structured, standardised, and verifiable information enables reliable analysis and exchange.
+- Prioritise data quality and interoperability.
+Well structured and accurate information enables reliable analysis and exchange.

-• Link BO data for legal vehicles with asset registers.
-Connecting legal vehicle and asset records (such as land or property) through shared identifiers helps tax authorities see complete ownership networks.
+- Link beneficial ownership data for legal vehicles with asset registers.
+Connecting legal vehicle and asset records (such as land or property) through shared identifiers helps tax authorities see complete beneficial ownership networks.

-• Improve understanding of direct ownership relationships.
-Clear, comparable data on direct links between e.g. a company and a trust, reduces duplication, improves accuracy and reduces reporting burdens.
+- Improve understanding of direct interests.
+Clear, comparable data on direct links between e.g. a company and a trust, reduces duplication, improves accuracy, and reduces reporting burdens.

-• Enable structured, timely access.
-Moving from ad-hoc information exchange toward authorised, real-time access strengthens enforcement and cooperation.
+- Enable structured, timely access.
+Moving from ad-hoc information exchange toward direct real-time access reduces friction and strengthens enforcement.

 Looking ahead

-The UN Tax Convention presents an important opportunity to embed beneficial ownership transparency into the global tax cooperation architecture.
+The UNFCITC presents an important opportunity to embed beneficial ownership transparency into the global tax cooperation architecture.
 By supporting the proposals set out in the GATJ submission, governments can help ensure that the Convention establishes the standards, systems, and cooperation mechanisms needed to connect ownership and asset information across borders.

-Strengthening beneficial ownership transparency will empower countries to raise more revenue fairly, prevent corruption and money laundering, and foster confidence in financial and governance systems worldwide.
+Beyond enabling countries to raise more revenue fairly, strengthening beneficial ownership transparency will also help prevent corruption and money laundering, and foster confidence in financial and governance systems worldwide.

 Open Ownership will continue to work with governments, international organisations, and others throughout civil society to shape the commitments made within the Convention and subsequent protocols, and bring our experience to bear to ensure that commitments made can be translated into practice.